Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Background

 \subsection{Backdoor Attacks}

-As mentioned earlier, prior researches ~\cite{gu2017badnets, chen2017targeted} show that backdoors can be injected into a target model so that the model behaves normally on the inputs without a trigger pattern while misclassifying those with the pattern.
-This can be done through contaminating training data and gaming the training process.

-\textbf{Attack techniques}.
-More specifically, in the BadNet attack~\cite{gu2017badnets}, the adversary has full control on the training process of a model, which allows him to change the training settings and adjust training parameters to inject a backdoor into a model.
+Several backdoor attack methods have been proposed.
+Particularly, in the BadNet attack~\cite{gu2017badnets}, the adversary has full control on the training process of a model, which allows him to change the training settings and adjust training parameters to inject a backdoor into a model.
 The model was shown to work well on MNIST~\cite{lecun1998gradient}, achieving a success rate of 99\% without affecting performance on normal inputs.

-Without access to training data, an adversary can update a trained model to create a backdoor, as discovered in another study~\cite{liu2017trojaning}.
-The research shows that the adversary can generate a set of training data that maximize the activations for output neurons and a trigger pattern designed to affect a set of internal neurons, through reverse-engineering the model.
-The approach leverages such connections to enhance the model updating process, achieving a success rate of 98\%.

 In the absence of the model, further research found that a backdoor can be introduced to a model by poisoning a very small portion of its training data, as few as 115 images~\cite{chen2017targeted}.
 Given the low bar of this attack and its effectiveness (86.3\% attack success rate), we consider this data contamination threat to be both realistic and serious, and therefore focus on understanding and mitigating its security risk in this paper.

+\ignore{ Without access to training data, an adversary can update a trained model to create a backdoor, as discovered in another study~\cite{liu2017trojaning}.
+The research shows that the adversary can generate a set of training data that maximizes the activations for output neurons and a trigger pattern designed to affect a set of internal neurons, through reverse-engineering the model.
+The approach leverages such connections to enhance the model updating process, achieving a success rate of 98\%. }

 \textbf{Data contamination attack}.
 Following the prior research~\cite{chen2017targeted}, we consider that in a data contamination attack, the adversary generates attack training samples by $A: x \mapsto A(x)$, where $x$ is a normal sample and $A(x)$ is the infected one.
 Specifically,